ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/create-and-save-a-record-of-a-model.md

 ---

 ## Description

 <section id='description'>

 In this challenge you will have to create and save a record of a model.

 </section>

 ## Instructions

 <section id='instructions'>

-Create a document instance using the <code>Person</code> constructor you built before.
-Pass to the constructor an object having the fields <code>name</code>, <code>age</code>, and <code>favoriteFoods</code>.
+Create a document instance using the `Person` constructor you built before.
+Pass to the constructor an object having the fields `name`, `age`, and `favoriteFoods`.
 Their types must conform to the ones in the Person Schema.
-Then call the method <code>document.save()</code> on the returned document instance.
+Then call the method `document.save()` on the returned document instance.
 Pass to it a callback using the Node convention.
 This is a common pattern, all the following CRUD methods take a callback function like this as the last argument.

 ```js
 /* Example */